envire/envire.github.io/docs/simulation_overview.md

 Envire-Simulation is a Physics-Based Robotics Simulation engine that uses Envire as backend to manage, update and store the simulation objects.
-Envire-Simulation or Envire-Mars has its origins in the Robotics Simulator [Mars].
+Envire-Simulation or Envire-Mars has its origins in the Robotics Simulator [Mars](http://rock-simulation.github.io/mars//).
 The two main differences with respect to Mars are: an Envire Based management of the simulation objects and a more modular software architecture.

 ### Mars and Envire-Mars